 As I mentioned last week, breastfeeding has so many benefits for mom and baby.
 Not to mention, it is God’s natural way for nourishing and protecting our babies.
 Unfortunately, breastfeeding doesn’t always come naturally.

-Therefore, breastfeeding can, at times, be challenging.
-It’s important to remember what Doctors Laura Jana and Jennifer Shu stated in their book Heading Home with Your Newborn: From Birth to Reality*
+It’s important to remember what Doctors Laura Jana and Jennifer Shu stated in their book, Heading Home with Your Newborn: From Birth to Reality

 The first couple of weeks of breastfeeding are by no means representative of what your entire breastfeeding experience will be like.